Part - A

 - In her Budget Speech of July 2019, the Finance Minister said that she had announced the National Research Foundation and added that the NRF outlay would be Rs.
 50,000 crore, over five years.
 It will ensure that the country's overall research ecosystem is strengthened, focusing on identified national-priority thrust areas.

 - The Government will undertake a new initiative – National Language Translation Mission (NTLM).
-This will enable the wealth of governance-and-policy related knowledge on the Internet being made available in major Indian languages.
+This will enable the wealth of governance-and-policy related knowledge on the Internet to be made available in major Indian languages.

 - The New Space India Limited (NSIL), a PSU under the Department of Space will execute the PSLV-CS51 launch, carrying the Amazonia Satellite from Brazil and a few smaller Indian satellites.